Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_3.md

 - `src/test/kotlin/com/wisecrowd/data_generator/data_generators/TestStringDataGeneratorTest.kt`

 **Key Decisions:**
+- Added `getColumnData()` method for self-describing generators (single source of truth for schema)
-- Used iterator pattern (`hasNext()`/`getNext()`) instead of lifecycle methods for better control flow
+- Used iterator pattern (`hasMoreRows()`/`getNextRow()`) for better control flow and clearer naming
-- Made interface generic `IDataGenerator<T>` to support different data types
+- Returns `List<Any>` to support mixed data types (String, Double, Int, Boolean) in each row
 - Implemented contract testing to ensure all future implementations follow the same behavior
-- Added comprehensive error handling with `NoSuchElementException` for consistency with Iterator pattern
+- Added comprehensive error handling with `NoSuchElementException` for consistency

 **Impact on Future Tasks:**
-- All data generators (Asset, PriceSeries, etc.) can now implement this clean interface
+- All data generators are now self-describing with consistent column structure
+- DataGenerationService no longer needs external column configuration
 - Contract testing ensures consistent behavior across all implementations
 - Pull-based iteration enables better memory management and consumer control
 - Ready for integration with DataGenerationService in next task